SolidBench/rdf-dataset-fragmenter.js/README.md

       }
 }
 ```
-Belown an exemple file tree and of the output is shown.
+Belown an exemple file tree and of the outputs are shown.

 ```
 ├── comments